nhsuk/register-with-a-gp-beta-web/README.md

 | `POSTCODE_API_KEY` | Api key for getAddress.io |  |
 | `POSTCODE_API_HOST` | Api host for getAddress.io |  |

+### Services

+##### Elasticsearch

+The GP data stored in ElasticSsearch.
+We are using the ES search index for current GP lookup functionality.

+##### Elasticsearch Updater

+GP data changes updating by a [elasticsearch-updater](https://github.com/nhsuk/elasticsearch-updater) instance.
+We are not maintaining `elasticsearch-updater` repository.
+We just integrated the docker image to our infrastructure.

 ##### GP Email addresses

 To keep the value of the recipient email address private they need to be stored